A Factorized Low-Rank RNN Framework for Uncovering Independent Neural Latent Dynamics and Connectivity: Experiments

 \paragraph{Latent evaluations.} To evaluate the estimated latent unsupervisedly, we compute the PC of the estimated latent on the test set to check whether different methods uncover desired group structures.
-Fig.~\ref{fig:synthetic_rnn.pdf}(a) shows that DisRNN achieves the lowest PC, indicating that it successfully recovers partially disentangled latent dynamics.
-Comparing DisRNN-full and lrRNN+ICA, we see that end-to-end training in DisRNN-full can lead to better latent disentanglement.
-In contrast, the latent space of lrRNN, without any disentanglement constraints, may not be disentangleable, especially when the VAE structure contains non-linearities which makes post-hoc ICA unreliable or even non-decomposable.
-In other words, the disentanglement objective in an end-to-end model influences both the encoder and decoder during training, whereas imposing disentanglement post hoc after learning the latent representation is ineffective.
+Fig.~\ref{fig:synthetic_rnn.pdf}(a) shows that FacRNN achieves the lowest PC ($\approx 0.13$), on the same order as the test set ground-truth latent PC ($\approx 0.1$), whereas unfactorized lrRNN remains much higher ($\approx 0.86$), indicating a successful recovery of group-wise independent latent dynamics.
+Comparing FacRNN-full and lrRNN+ICA, we see that end-to-end training in FacRNN-full can lead to better latent factorization.
+In contrast, the latent space of lrRNN, without any independence constraints, may not be factorizable, especially when the VAE structure contains non-linearities, which makes post-hoc ICA unreliable or even non-decomposable.
+In other words, the factorization objective in an end-to-end model influences both the encoder and decoder during training, whereas imposing factorization post hoc after learning the latent representation is ineffective.

 Given we know the true latent dynamics $\cbr{\bm z'^{(t)}\in\Rd^K}_{t=1}^T$ in this synthetic dataset, we can align the estimated latent dynamics to the ground truth.
 In general, if we have $G$ groups, we can match the estimated latent groups $\bm z_1^{(t)}, \dots, \bm z_G^{(t)}$ to the true latent groups ${\bm z'}_1^{(t)}, \dots, {\bm z'}_G^{(t)}$, as illustrated in Fig.~\ref{fig:alignment} in Appendix.
 Specifically, we create an $\bm{\mathrm{R2}}\in(-\infty,1]^{G\times G}$ matrix where $\operatorname{R2}_{g_1,g_2}$ is the $R^2$ score of aligning the estimated latent $\bm z_{g_2}^{(t)}$ to the true latent $(\bm z')_{g_1}^{(t)}$ via an affine transformation, by solving a least squares problem.
 Then, the best match is obtained by finding a mutually exclusive assignment from true groups $g'$ to estimated groups $g$ that maximizes the total $R^2$ score.
 This is essentially a linear sum assignment problem in graph theory \citep{crouse2016implementing}.
 After the assignment, we report the average $R^2$ over the finally matched pairs.